-- 3 tbsp ground each of coriander & ground cumin
+- 3 tablespoon ground each of coriander & ground cumin

-- 2 tsp ground cardamom & ground nutmeg
+- 2 teaspoon ground cardamom & ground nutmeg

 - Prepare the spices.
 Mix all together and store in an airtight container.
 I know this recipe calls for a lot of spices but this is an all-purpose spice that you can use in any recipe calling for Baharat or 7-spice.